 7. Is there financial aid?

 Bishop O'Connell High School offers two types of need-based aid and one type of merit-based aid.
-There are not scholarships for athletics.
+The school does not offer athletic scholarships.
 Additional information can be found on our Tuition Assistance page.

 8. What courses do you offer?

 We offer 160 unique courses at Bishop O'Connell High School.
 We offer 36 Honors Courses, 26 AP courses and 5 Dual Enrollment/Dual Credit courses.
 We offer the most AP courses and Honors' courses of any private school in the area.
 You can view our course listing here.

 8. What type of clubs do you have?

 Over 70 different clubs, organizations and interest groups are available to our students.
 We encourage every student to get involved in a few extracurricular activities.
 It’s a great way to meet other students as well as spend time with an activity you love.
 For additional information, please visit Clubs and Organizations.